 Q: Some of your work has religious content, but other works are pure fantasy and dreamscapes.
 Does your work aim to be spiritual?

 My rule is this: no boring stories.
 And I believe life is magical enough to keep me busy for a very long time.
-I hope you love to read my stories as much as I love to write them!
+I hope you love to read my stories as much as I love to write them for you!